 Back in 1996, I was into music, but I really wasn’t into Jay-Z’s music.
 Jay-Z was in that second tier rap category to me: He wasn’t as interesting as Tupac, wasn’t quite as wise as Nas, and lyrically couldn’t compete with Biggie — For me, Jay-Z was in that tier right above Busta Rhymes.

 Fast forward a couple years later…

 I listened to this album, and realized to myself that this guy put out a classic in 96!
 As much as I didn’t appreciate it in the past, it has become one of my favorite albums, presently.
 Today, I give you my top 5 songs from the album, and give you my final rating below.

 5. POLITICS AS USUAL (5/5)

 This is a very smooth song, yet Jay is talking about killing throughout (Only Jay can make killing sound smooth).

 4. CAN’T KNOCK THE HUSTLE (5/5)

 ‘Can’t Knock The Hustle’ is Jay-Z bringing to life the idea that a hustler can be sly, slick, and braggadocios.
-At the time, there wasn’t many young black men living this type of lifestyle, so to hear it from a young black man was inspiring.
+At the time, there wasn’t many young black men living this type of lifestyle, so to hear it from one of the few was inspiring.

 The track starts off with a fake ass Scarface guy talking about how ruthless Jay-Z is, then goes to Mary J. Blige passionately singing about Jay’s hustling ways.
 You know what’s scary about Mary J. Blige?
 She sounds exactly the same since 1996!

 Of course Jay-Z kills each verse thoroughly.
 With the beat being smooth, he flows even smoother; It almost sounds like he isn’t trying at all!

 3. D’EVILS (5/5)